Before starting your studies

 Practical information for admitted students

-You have been provisionally or fully admitted to one of our Master's programmes and will want to start preparing yourself for your studies.
+Once you have been provisionally or fully admitted to one of our Master's programmes, you can start preparing yourself for your studies.

 On this page: